uktrade/data-hub-api/docs/Using RQ and RQScheduler.md

 1. Check services are running

-   Check docker dashboard to make sure all services are runnign as expected when jobs are set, and make sure if you have any jobs in environment variables, that you enable the variables to make sure the job gets scheduled.
+   Check docker dashboard to make sure all services are running as expected when jobs are set, and make sure if you have any jobs in environment variables, that you enable the variables to make sure the job gets scheduled.

 ## Utilities